serlo/local-dev-env/README.md

 CLIENT SECRET rocket.chat
 ```

 Copy the client Id.
 2. Rocket chat will be available in `localhost:3030`.
 Log in as admin using the username `dev` and password `123456`.
 3. Go to three dots -> Administration -> Workspace -> Settings -> OAuth2 -> Serlo and paste the client id that you got earlier in the `id`.
+4. `sudo bash -c "echo '127.0.0.1 hydra' >> /etc/hosts"`.
+This step is optional, but quite handy.
+Downside: at the end you are not going to see yourself inside of the rocket chat, because of dns name clash with the container.
-4. `sudo bash -c "echo '127.0.0.1 hydra' >> /etc/hosts"` 5.
-Logout and click on Serlo.
+5. Logout and click on Serlo.
 You are going to be redirected to `http://hydra:4444...`.
 If you haven't done step 4, just change `hydra` with `localhost`.

 Note that while developing you may want to change the links to chat in some files of frontend (`https://community.serlo.org` to `http://localhost:3030`).